Skip to content

 The main benefit here is that you can configure the file system and root directory/URI-prefix centrally and decoupled from your tasks.
 This means for example that you can trivially jump between experimenting fully locally and running pipelines in production (or staging etc.).

-Target roots define the base location for FileSystemTargets obtained by sd.get_target() or when using the sd.AutoTask or the @sd.task decorator API.
+Target roots define the base location for FileSystemTargets obtained by sd.get_file_target() or when using sd.Task or the @sd.task decorator API.

-As per the last example above, when implementing output, you are advised to use sd.get_target which takes the arguments:
+As per the last example above, when implementing target(), you are advised to use sd.get_file_target which takes the arguments:

 The core idea is that you define a set of named (the target_root_key) base paths or URIs, to which the target of any task specifies the relative path.
 E.g